M6GSN/ASL_Cloud/README.md

 ![Ckeys](https://m6gsn.co.uk/git/DO07.png)

-Now to craete the droplet just lcok on the geen button
+Now to craete the droplet just lcok on the blue button

 ![Create](https://m6gsn.co.uk/git/DO08.png)